 We are so excited to have The Far North on board for the festival, and we can’t wait to see your performance on the Pavillion Stage.

 We look forward to welcoming The Far North to Blackpool.
 They will perform at The British Country Music Festival 2022 on Saturday, 3rd September 2022.

 A DEEPER DIVE INTO UK COUNTRY & AMERICANA

-We are developing a history of UK Country Music and the effect the Brtish Isles have had on American Country Music.
+We are developing a history of UK country music and the effect the British Isles have had on American country music.

-Click the link to find out more About The British Country Music Festival, explore our history, our place in the UK Country music scene, and our future ambitions.
+Click the link to learn more About The British Country Music Festival, explore our history, our place in the UK country music scene, and our future ambitions.

 TBCMF's New Country & Americana Playlist is updated weekly.
 Our spotify playlist shares the latest realease from UK artists.